 The BCIMCA is an affiliate of Curl BC and augments their organization by fostering and promotion of curling opportunities to BC residents who are 60+ years of age.
 In so doing, the BCIMCA and PCMCA receive a combined annual funding of $5,000 from Curl BC.

-Championships are held for Men, Mixed and Ladies.
-The 60+ (Master Men’s) and the 70+ (Grand Master Men’s) BCIMCA Playdown competitions are held in each of the 4 Zones respectively with the Zone winners advancing to the Provincial Combined Championship with the PCMCA to determine a BCIMCA Champion a PCMCA Champion and a Combined Provincial Champion.
+Championships are held for 60+ Master Men’s, 70+Grand Master Men’s, 60+ Mixed and 60+ Ladies.
+The BCIMCA Playdown competitions for each category are held in each of the 4 Zones respectively with the Zone winners advancing to the Provincial Combined Championship with the PCMCA to determine a BCIMCA Champion, a PCMCA Champion and a Combined Provincial Champion.

-The Men’s Combined Championships alternate annually between the Interior and Coastal associations.
+The Combined Championships alternate annually between the Interior and Coastal associations.

 All member clubs in each Zone are eligible to host a Zone play down event.
 Host clubs are normally selected on a rotation basis within each Zone.

-The Combined Championship Event is truly a grand event complete with team photo’s, parade of teams on the ice, a “toast” to the piper, a welcoming from dignitaries, ceremonial first rock, a meet and greet, hospitality room, prize draws, 0/50, and topped off with a Gala Awards Banquet on the last evening.
+The Combined Championship event is truly a grand event complete with team photo’s, parade of teams on the ice, a “toast” to the piper, a welcoming from dignitaries, ceremonial first rock, a meet and greet, 50/50, and topped off with a Gala Awards Banquet on the last evening.
 This is a grand social event to acknowledge the winners, give thanks to the host and unwind after four days of competition.

 RULES OF THE GAME